aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to DOC" h2="Transform MSG to DOC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add email conversion features to your applications?
+Aspose.Total for C++ is the perfect solution for you.
+This package includes two powerful APIs, Aspose.Email for C++ and Aspose.Words for C++, which can help you convert MSG file format to HTML and then export HTML to DOC.

+Aspose.Email for C++ is a feature-rich API that enables you to convert MSG files to HTML.
+It supports a wide range of features such as reading and writing MSG files, converting MSG to HTML, and more.
+It also supports various email file formats such as EML, MHTML, and Outlook PST.

+Aspose.Words for C++ is a powerful API that enables you to export HTML to DOC.
+It supports a wide range of features such as creating, editing, and converting documents, and more.
+It also supports various document file formats such as DOC, DOCX, RTF, and HTML.

+Both APIs come under the Aspose.Total for C++ package, which provides a comprehensive set of APIs for developers to work with.
+It includes APIs for working with emails, documents, images, and more.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}